chelaxian/TG_Voice-Video_MSG/README.md

 ### Running the Bot

 1. **Run the bot:**

     ```sh
     python3 bot.py
     ```
-    Upon first run, you will be prompted to enter your phone number, the verification code sent to your Telegram, and your password (if 2FA is enabled).
+    Upon first run, you will be prompted to enter your phone number, the verification code sent to your Telegram, and your cloud password (if enabled).

 ### Usage